 Researchers have verified many of the old myths about the healthful qualities of Montmorency tart cherries.
 They are a rich source of antioxidants, which can help fight cancer and heart disease, and other compounds in Montmorency tart cherries do relieve the pain of arthritis and gout, just as proponents claimed.
 Melatonin in cherries is a sleep aid.

 Montmorency cherries found their best new homeland along the shores downwind of the Great Lakes or on peninsulas mostly surrounded by Great Lakes water.
 In 1852, a Presbyterian missionary, Peter Dougherty, planted cherry trees on Old Mission Peninsula, an 18-mile long, three-mile wide finger of land that splits Michigan’s Grand Traverse Bay.
-His cherries flourished, and other
+His cherries flourished, and other growers followed.

 Door Peninsula in Wisconsin also became a leading producer of tart cherries in the late 1800s.
 In Michigan, the industry spread south, finding good sites all along the Lake Michigan shore.
 Similar sites did not exist in Wisconsin on the cold side of the big lake.